anytizer/hosted-content-importer.wp/README.md

 # HCI: Hosted Content Importer

-Include a third-party content within WordPress blog texts.
+Includes a third-party content within WordPress blog texts.

 This plugin is a for a solution to a specific problem.
 WordPress developers should expand the **hosted_content_importer::*hci_SOURCE*()** interface to make it work for their application.